 - Operate built-in and external test equipment; load, initialize and run diagnostics

 - Operate the Aegis Weapon System, which includes one of the most powerful air-search radars, deployed at sea around the world, the SPY-1

 - Control the MK99 Fire Control System, used for terminal guidance of Standard Missiles and the Aegis Computer Suite

 - Run performance and testing routines for digital computer equipment, digital systems and overall combat systems

 Where there is a need to defend, there is a need for Fire Controlmen.

 You’ll have the opportunity to work onboard the Navy’s fleet of surface ships including aircraft carriers and Aegis cruisers as well as at repair activities ashore.
 Regarding potential locations, your job can take you virtually anywhere around the globe.
 In this weapons engineering role, the work is challenging, technical and requires a steady hand.

 Training & Advancement

-Upon completion of the initial 7-9 week training at Recruit Training Command Great Lakes, (known as Boot Camp), those pursuing a Fire Controlman role will report to Apprentice Technical Training and FC Strand in Great Lakes, IL, where they receive 31 weeks of formal Navy technical training.
+Upon completion of initial training at Recruit Training Command Great Lakes, (known as Boot Camp), those pursuing a Fire Controlman role will report to Apprentice Technical Training and FC Strand in Great Lakes, IL, where they receive 31 weeks of formal Navy technical training.
 Here, they develop a working knowledge of basic electronics and electronic circuitry, safety, digital theory, microcomputers, fiber optics, test equipment, trouble-shooting techniques and procedures, 2-D and 3-D radar, missile and gun system ballistics and fire control basics.

 After "A" school FCs continue on to advanced "C" school.
 School lengths and content vary, but many colleges and universities offer college credits for these Navy courses.
 Throughout your career as an FC, you will alternate between service at shore commands and aboard ships in the U.S. and overseas.